AllureOfTheStars/Allure/GameDefinition/PLAYING.md

                  /|\            /|\
                 1 2 3          b j n

-SHIFT (or CTRL) and a movement key make the party leader run in the indicated direction, until anything of interest is spotted.
-The '5' and '.' keys take a turn and make you brace for combat, which confers a chance to block blows for the remainder of the turn.
+`SHIFT` (or `CTRL`) and a movement key make the party leader run in the indicated direction, until anything of interest is spotted.
+The `5` and `.` keys take a turn and make you brace for combat, which confers a chance to block blows for the remainder of the turn.
 In targeting mode the same keys move the targeting cursor.

 Melee, searching for secret doors and opening closed doors can be done by bumping into a monster, a wall and a door, respectively.
-Not many other commands are necessary for ordinary play.
+Few commands other than movement are necessary for casual play.
-Some are provided only as building blocks for more complex commands and player macros, e.g., the autoexplore command (key X) is defined in the game content using BACKSPACE, CTRL-?, CTRL-; and P.
+Some are provided only as building blocks for more complex convenience commands, e.g., the autoexplore command (key `X`) could be defined by the player as a macro using `BACKSPACE`, `CTRL-?`, `CTRL-;` and `P`.

 Below are the remaining keys for movement and terrain alteration.
-The first four also switch levels in targeting mode.

                 keys           command
                 <              ascend a level